20 April 2023

 Endgame (2001)

 In the series finale, the Queen is the final obstacle between Voyager and home.
-A future version of Admiral Janeway travels back in time with advanced technology to challenge the Queen.
-The conflict centers on the Borg's Transwarp Hub, a massive network nexus that could get Voyager home instantly but would leave Earth vulnerable.
-The episode culminates in a final, fateful showdown between Janeway and her greatest enemy.
+A future version of Admiral Janeway travels back in time with advanced armor and transphasic torpedoes to challenge the Queen.
+The conflict centers on the Borg's Transwarp Hub, a massive network nexus that could get Voyager home instantly.
+The episode culminates in Janeway infecting the Queen with a devastating neurolytic pathogen, critically crippling the Collective.

 Star Trek: Picard